 Kurzban Kurzban Weinger Tetzeli and Pratt P.A. has a long and established history of successful litigation on behalf of their clients due to the careful and thorough preparation employed.
 Below are a sampling of some of the more distinguished verdicts and settlements we have achieved.

-$7.2 million jury verdict against Mercy Hospital and a hospital-based anesthesiologist for medical negligence that left a 22-year-old man brain-dead.
+$7.2 million jury verdict in Miami against Mercy Hospital and a hospital-based anesthesiologist for medical negligence that left a 22-year-old man brain-dead.
 The Hernandez family came to the firm when their son was rendered brain-dead during a routine operation for a broken leg.
 We were able to conclusively establish the hospital and anesthesiologist's liability in failing to appropriately monitor the patient during surgery.
 At the time, it was the largest verdict for medical malpractice in Florida.

 $6.1 million jury verdict awarded by a Hawaiian jury in Honolulu for a medical malpractice claim against Dr. Seid, a Wahiawa general practitioner physician.
 Antonio Richardson, a 45-year-old glazier who worked for his own company in Central Oahu, was approved for $4.1 million in special damages and another $2 million in general damages.
 According to the court testimony, Richardson was treated for kidney failure in June 2004 more than two and a half years after an abnormal lab sample showed signs of kidney disease.
 Dr. Seid ran reported tests which included blood and urine tests, and all the results were indicative of kidney disease.
 When Dr. Seid finally referred Mr. Richardson to a specialist, it was discovered that Richardson was suffering from end-stage kidney failure and, as a result, suffered catastrophic injury to his health and his business.

-$5.7 million jury verdict awarded to a 37-year-old truck driver against three urologists and/or their professional associations for failure to timely and appropriately diagnose kidney disease.
+$5.7 million jury verdict in Miami awarded to a 37-year-old truck driver against three urologists and/or their professional associations for failure to timely and appropriately diagnose kidney disease.
 The jury determined that these doctors failed to properly examine the plaintiff and as a result missed the open and obvious signs of treatable kidney disease.
 The firm was able to establish that the doctors clearly should have known or seen the kidney disease and referred the patient for appropriate treatment.
 By failing to do so, the plaintiff lost use of both kidneys and needed a kidney transplant with all of its co-morbidities.

-$4.1 million jury verdict awarded on behalf of a child.
+$4.1 million jury verdict in Miami awarded on behalf of a child.
 The minor plaintiff was 6 years old when she underwent a kidney transplant.
 The family alleged that the transplant resulted from medical malpractice on the part of the defendant pediatrician in failing to timely diagnose and treat the child's kidney failure.
 The defendant maintained that the minor plaintiff's kidney failure developed suddenly and there were no indications of the disease at the time in question.
 The jury found the defendant negligent and awarded the minor plaintiff $3.8 million in damages.
 The award included $700,000 for loss of future earnings; $157,000 in past medical expenses; $2.7 million in future medical expenses and $230,000 for past and future pain and suffering.
 The Court granted plaintiff's motion for additur in the amount of $270,000 for additional pain and suffering of Monica Gutierrez which defendant did not reject.

-$3.6 million jury verdict against the Department of Transportation for the death of a single parent.
+$3.6 million jury verdict in Miami against the Department of Transportation for the death of a single parent.
 A DOT truck driver fell asleep and swerved off the road, hitting the father of two who has standing on the sidewalk.
 The firm was able to obtain a $2 million special bill through the Florida Legislature to compensate the family.

 $2.8 million jury verdict judgment against an insurance company for uninsured/underinsured coverage for failure to pay compensation to a policyholder.
 This is the largest known verdict for a single-car accident.
 A 48-year-old chiropractor was forced to stop abruptly to avoid a collision, and as a result herniated his back.
 The insurance company refused to negotiate with its insured in any reasonable manner and as a result our firm was able to obtain this result on behalf of the client.
 This case also helped establish what is known as the "impact rule."

-Substantial settlement in excess of seven figures against Nissan Corporation.
+Substantial settlement in excess of seven figures in Miami against Nissan Corporation.
 The firm was able to successfully settle for a significant amount for the claim of a young dancer who was in a Nissan auto mobile.
 Due to the negligent design and/or materials used in the construction of the vehicle an accident resulted in the loss of the 17-year-old's leg below the knee.
 The amount of the settlement is subject to a confidentiality agreement and cannot be revealed.
 The firm has worked diligently in the field of product liability including automobile cases.
 This is just an example of same.

 $1 million dollar settlement/stock purchase for another minority owner in a US subsidiary of a multi-national urban planning company that refused to honor the terms of its agreement with our client.